 - Support and guidance with college applications and career counseling

-- Boston area high school student (rising freshman – rising senior)
+- High school student (rising freshman – rising senior)

 - Interest in applying to college with a focus in STEM